Baron Teviot

 Baron Teviot, of Burghclere in the County of Southampton, is a title in the Peerage of the United Kingdom.
 It was created in 1940 for Charles Kerr, who had previously represented the Montrose Burghs in the House of Commons, and served as Chief Whip for the National Liberal Party, and government whip and Comptroller of the Household in the National Government.
 He later served as Chairman of the National Liberals.
-Kerr was a grandson of Lord Charles Lennox Kerr, fourth son of William Kerr, 6th Marquess of Lothian. the title is held by his only son, the second Baron, who succeeded in 1968.
-He is a genealogist.

-From 1987 to 1990 the second Baron Teviot served as President of the Institute of Transport Management.
+Kerr was a grandson of Lord Charles Lennox Kerr, fourth son of William Kerr, 6th Marquess of Lothian.
+The title was then held by his only son, the second Baron, who succeeded in 1968.
+After Eton, he worked first as a bus driver and then as a "bacon hand" at Sainsbury's in Hove.
+On succeeding to the title, he left the shop for the House of Lords, which he ascertained to be better paid work; from 1987 to 1990 he was President of the Institute of Transport Management, and was also a genealogist, being a Fellow of the Society of Genealogists and a director of Debrett's Peerage Ltd.